luizhlelis/dotnet-trace-context/doc/README.md

 ## Talk is cheap, show me the code

+> The source code could be found in [this github repo](https://github.com/luizhlelis/dotnet-trace-context).

 The default diagnostics library in `.NET 5`, called [System.Diagnostics](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics?view=net-5.0), is already prepared to propagate the context based on W3C TraceContext specification.
 In previous `.NET Core` versions, the context was propagated with an [hierarchical identifier format](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Diagnostics.DiagnosticSource/src/ActivityUserGuide.md#id-format) by default.
 On `.NET Core 3.0`, the identifier format setup started to be available, see [this](https://stackoverflow.com/questions/61251914/how-can-i-access-w3c-tracecontext-headers-in-a-net-core-3-1-application/67086305#67086305) stackoverflow question for more information about how to configure w3c's format in previous `.NET Core` versions.

 The `first-api` and the `second-api` showed in [Figure 1](#firstfigure) requires three packages to work properly with `OpenTelemetry`: